LONGi Delivers Technology Solutions to Fight Climate Change and Promote Sustainable Development at COP28

-DUBAI, United Arab Emirates, Nov.
-30, 2023 /PRNewswire/ -- LONGi Green Energy Technology Co., Ltd. (LONGi), a global leader in solar technology, today revealed its plans to champion a clean energy transformation and advance energy equity at the United Nations Framework Convention on Climate Change (UNFCCC) COP28 summit.
+DUBAI, UAE, Dec.
+1, 2023 /PRNewswire/ -- LONGi Green Energy Technology Co., Ltd. (LONGi), a global leader in solar technology, today revealed its plans to champion a clean energy transformation and advance energy equity at the United Nations Framework Convention on Climate Change (UNFCCC) COP28 summit.
 As world leaders gather for the annual UN Climate Summit, LONGi's activities reinforce the company's leadership in sustainable development through clean energy and its prowess as a global leader in solar innovation and research.

 "LONGi is grateful for the opportunity to be a part of COP28 and showcase our initiatives at the most important climate summit since 2015," said Li Zhenguo, LONGi's founder and president.
 "As an advocate, practitioner, and leader of sustainable development, LONGi hopes to unite all parties – from governments to corporations to media to everyday people – around ways to address climate change by leveraging our respective strengths to tackle this global issue."